A-1 (nuclear reactor)

-The A-1 nuclear reactor was the first Soviet plutonium production reactor, built and operated at the Mayak Production Association from 1948 for the Soviet atomic bomb project.
-It was affectionately named "Annushka" by project scientists.
+The A-1 was the first nuclear reactor in the Soviet Union for the industrial production of weapons-grade plutonium, built and operated at the Mayak Production Association from 1948 for the Soviet atomic bomb project.
+It was affectionately named "Annushka" by project scientists, was the second nuclear reactor to go critical in the Soviet Union, and the first geographically situated in Asia.

 Design

 It was designed as a light water-cooled, graphite-moderated reactor (LWGR), with an initial power level of 100 MWt (megawatts thermal).
 Its design and purpose were similar to the B Reactor, the first industrial-scale US plutonium production reactor.
-The Soviet nuclear program had extensive espionage on the Manhattan Project, and program chief Lavrentiy Beria pushed for direct replication of Manhattan designs at every step.
-Due to concerns that the Mayak facility was in range of US Boeing B-29 Superfortress bombers, the reactor was to be sheltered underground in a pit, similar to F-1.
-Unlike the US B reactor, which used horizontal loading of uranium and irradiation slugs, Soviet scientists successfully pushed for a vertical design.
+The Soviet nuclear weapons program had extensive espionage on the Manhattan Project, and program chief Lavrentiy Beria pushed for direct replication of Manhattan designs at every step.
+Due to concerns that the Mayak facility was in range of US Boeing B-29 Superfortress bombers, the reactor was to be sheltered underground in a pit, similar to the first Soviet nuclear reactor, the F-1, constructed at Laboratory No. 2 in Moscow.
+Unlike the above-ground American B Reactor, which used horizontal loading of uranium and irradiation slugs, Soviet scientists successfully pushed for a vertical design.
 This became the forerunner of the RBMK design.